 While Personal Trainers may work in sport, fitness and recreation facilities, they are also able to work in unpredictable environments like outdoors, client homes, community spaces and workplaces.

-A Certificate IV in Fitness qualified Personal Trainer is trained to develop and deliver specialised group and individual strength and conditioning programs as well as maintain consistent monitoring and client support during and between sessions.
+A Cert IV in Fitness qualified Personal Trainer is trained to develop and deliver specialised group and individual strength and conditioning programs as well as maintain consistent monitoring and client support during and between sessions.